-She earned enough gold to return to Missouri and buy her son’s freedom, what year Andrew arrived in California is unclear, but he arrived as a young man married to his wife, Sarah Ellen.
+She earned enough gold to return to Missouri and buy her son’s freedom; what year Andrew arrived in California is unclear, but he arrived as a young man married to his wife, Sarah Ellen.

-In time the Monroe family purchased 80 acres in Coloma which they successfully operated as a fruit farm, which by the 1880s had expanded to 320 acres.
+In time the Monroe family purchased 80 acres in Coloma, which they successfully operated as a fruit farm, which by the 1880s had expanded to 320 acres.

-Settling along Weber Creek in 1870, were Addison and Florence Tiree.
-Addison was born a slave in Virginia who won his freedom and moved to California where he met his Indian wife, Florence Cadelia Tiree who’d been raised and educated by a white Tulare County family.
-Although Addison is well remembered as a good man, neighbor, provider, and successful vintner one year after arriving here he would survive the first of many violent tragedies during his life.
+Settling along Weber Creek in 1870 were Addison and Florence Tiree.
+Addison was born a slave in Virginia who won his freedom and moved to California, where he met his Indian wife, Florence Cadelia Tiree who’d been raised and educated by a white Tulare County family.
+Although Addison is well remembered as a good man, neighbor, provider, and successful vintner one year after arriving here, he would survive the first of many violent tragedies during his life.

 While Addison was working in the vicinity of Morrill’s Bridge, Placerville resident James Riley had broken into the Tiree home and sadistically murdered Florence.
-The editor of the Mountain Democrat reported… “Addison Tiree found his wife dead having been literally cut to pieces with a knife.
-The cuts entered below the knees to the throat, and must have been a dozen in number.”
+The editor of the Mountain Democrat reported… “Addison Tiree found his wife dead, having been literally cut to pieces with a knife.
+The cuts entered below the knees to the throat and must have been a dozen in number.”
 Riley took $50, a revolver, a watch, and several items of his victim’s clothing.
 For the next twenty years, his identity would remain a secret.

 His own life came to a violent end on the 41st anniversary of Florence’s death when returning home from Placerville one evening, his horses spooked.
 Tiree’s legs both became entangled in the run-a-way, dragging him for miles.
-He was found 20 hours later and transported to the County Hospital where he died three days later at the age of 62.
+He was found 20 hours later and transported to the County Hospital, where he died three days later at the age of 62.

 Born into slavery, Nelson Ray is thought to have been orphaned young and was raised by a white family, that of John and Velinda Ray of Missouri.
 Velinda died a widow in 1846 and freed Nelson in her will.
-In 1852 Nelson Ray arrived at Placerville where he worked as a miner.
-His success in the mines was extraordinary, after one year he had mined enough gold to purchase his wife, Lucinda, and children out of slavery, for the sum of $3,700.
+In 1852 Nelson Ray arrived at Placerville, where he worked as a miner.
+His success in the mines was extraordinary; after one year, he had mined enough gold to purchase his wife, Lucinda, and children out of slavery for the sum of $3,700.

-© Anthony Belli, 2004, updated October 2020.
+© Anthony Belli, 2004, updated January 2023.

-*This story is dedicated to the memory of Andrew Jackson, a black miner who in 1852 was lynched by a white mob at Negro Hill after it was alleged Jackson had stolen a $10 gold specimen.
+*This story is dedicated to the memory of Andrew Jackson, a black miner who, in 1852, was lynched by a white mob at Negro Hill after it was alleged Jackson had stolen a $10 gold specimen.
 Without evidence or any hint of due process, Jackson was hung in full view of the Negro quarter.

-**Negro Hill in its heyday was a Gold Rush boomtown, although it took its name for the first four black miners who discovered these diggings the village was segregated with a white section, the Black quarter, and its own Chinatown.
+**Negro Hill, in its heyday, was a Gold Rush boomtown; although it took its name for the first four black miners who discovered these diggings, the village was segregated with a white section, the Black quarter, and its own Chinatown.

-Freedom is never given; it is won.
+Freedom is never given; it is won. — Asa Phillip Randolf